Hoefnagels Fire Safety is a family business with a history dating back to 1884. The company is now run by the fourth generation of Hoefnagels.

 2013: Start of Firescreen Export

-With the fusion of European legislation and regulations for fire-resistant closures, the fire-resistant roller curtains of Hoefnagels are also in international demand.
-Hoefnagels starts exporting its Firescreen® products.
+With the fusion of European legislation and regulations for fire-resistant closures, the fire-resistant roller screens of Hoefnagels are also in international demand.
+Hoefnagels starts exporting its Firescreen® products in 2013.

-2014: Farewell Cees Hoefnagels, and 4thHoefnagels generation at the helm
+2014: Farewell Cees Hoefnagels, and 4theHoefnagels generation at the helm

 Cees Hoefnagels leaves the company after more than 38 years of service and hands over the baton to Gijs and Rolf Hoefnagels.
 This puts the 4th generation of Hoefnagels at the helm of the family business.